 At the end of historic Calhoun Street in Old Town Bluffton, lies The Church of The Cross.
-Sitting on the bluff overlooking the May river, The Church of the Cross holds many stories for its visitors.
-From the civil war, to its kerosene soaked pine floors, to the unknown architect who designed the church, to bees (yes, bees that make honey) making the church exterior walls their home, there’s a lot of fun and interesting facts that make this stop a memorable one.
-We recommend going in the church when a volunteer is onsite (normal operating hours).
+Sitting on the bluff overlooking the May River, The Church of the Cross holds many stories for its visitors.
+From the civil war to its kerosene soaked pine floors, to the unknown architect who designed the church, to bees (yes, bees that make honey) making the exterior church walls their home, there’s a lot of fun and interesting facts that make this stop a memorable one.
+We recommend going to the church when a volunteer is onsite (typically normal operating hours).

 Built in 1857, The Church of the Cross was built to accommodate the growing members of the chapel that sits next door (the chapel was built in 1842).
-The chapel was built to meet the needs of the town of Bluffton as it became more centered around church life.
-It didn’t take long before they realized they were going to need a bigger place for its congregation.
-Once the architect was selected to build the church (and they are uncertain who the architect was who designed the church…highly debated), money was donated to build the $5,000 church.
-The church’s stye/layout was centered around Gothic architecture.
+The chapel was developed to meet the needs of the town of Bluffton as it became more centered around church life.
+It didn’t take long before they realized they were going to need a more prominent place for its congregation.
+Once the architect was selected to build the church (and they are uncertain who the architect was who designed the church…highly debated), money was donated to make the $5,000 church.
+The church’s style/layout is centered around Gothic architecture.
 It’s believed that the daughter one of the men who was involved in the land and funds to help build the church influenced the design after spending a summer abroad in Europe.
-The original design included towers and a vestibule which were never completed.
+The original plan included towers and a vestibule which both were never completed.

-The bell that resides today on the outside of the church wasn’t it original bell.
-This bell was discovered after the civil war and brought to the church to be hung.
+The bell that resides today on the outside of the church wasn’t the original bell.
+This bell was discovered after the civil war and brought to the church.
 The bell has a stamp on it that reads “Bluffton”.
 It’s believed the church was spared during the civil war fires by the oak trees surrounding the property (natural shield).
-The bell tower and bell where renovated in 2001.
+The bell tower and bell were renovated in 2001.